 While anaphylaxis represents one of the most extreme and absolute examples of an allergy response to food, it should be noted that IgE antibodies tend to be formed to environmental allergens (such as moulds, pollens, dust mites, pet dander etc.) far more frequently than they are to foods.

 Food Sensitivities (IgA and IgG antibody-mediated immune reaction)

 Food ‘sensitivities’ typically present as relatively more subtle and delayed hypersensitivity reactions involving IgA and IgG antibody-antigen immune complexes.
-These antibodies attach to various offending food antigens and accumulate in different tissues around the body, causing many varied and often highly delayed symptoms (sometimes appearing up to 3-5 days after initial ingestion).
+However, it should be noted that IgA does not activate the Complement cascade in the way that IgG antibodies do, and therefore IgA specific antigens will often not yield easily identifiable short term inflammatory symptoms.
+Both IgA and IgG antibodies attach to various offending food antigens and accumulate in different tissues around the body, causing many varied and often highly delayed symptoms (sometimes appearing up to 3-5 days after initial ingestion).
 Under these conditions local tissue resources and membrane defences can be compromised, thus promoting more insidious, severe vulnerabilities and responses to emerge.
 Assessment methods for IgA and IgG antibody responses to foods need to be far more nuanced in terms of laboratory methodology, and test results interpretation to provide accurate and efficient clinical benefits.
 This is often not the case and is a major concern for health practitioners.